 - Town halls offer significant discounts to residents.
 Up to 95% in some cases.

 IBI tax (Spain’s council tax)

 - Wealth tax: huge reductions available for residents (€300,000 on main home, per partner) besides a personal tax-free allowance of €700,000.
 A resident couple may apply for a combined €600,000 tax reduction on their main home (in addition to their own personal tax-free allowance of €700,000 each).

 - Spain’s Non-Dom Tax Scheme (for affluent expats).

-- Access to healthcare: How to apply for healthcare in Spain.
+- Access to free state healthcare: more information in my article How to apply for healthcare in Spain.

-- Padron: enrolling on your local town hall census allows your town hall to receive more funds which in turn are used to improve public services (more ambulances, increased medical attention, discounts on public services etc.).
+- Voting rights in local elections: enrolling on your local town hall census (Padron) allows your town hall to receive more funds which in turn are used to improve public services (more ambulances, increased medical attention, discounts on public services etc.).
 This also allows you the right to vote in local elections.